Hydraulic rescue tool

-Hydraulic rescue tools, also known as jaws of life, are used by emergency rescue personnel to assist in the extrication of victims involved in vehicle accidents, as well as other rescues in small spaces.
+Hydraulic rescue tools, also known as jaws of life, are used by emergency rescue personnel to assist in the extrication of victims involved in vehicle accidents or railway accidents and cutting large-sized debris of mild metal structures into smaller pieces for extraction of injured/dead victims out from building rubble in earthquake-raged areas, as well as other rescues in small spaces.
 These tools include cutters, spreaders, and rams.
 Such devices were first used in 1963 as a tool to free race car drivers from their vehicles after crashes.

 History

 The Hurst Rescue Tool was invented by George Hurst, circa 1961, after he viewed a stock car race accident in which it took workers over an hour to remove an injured driver from his car.
 Previously rescuers often used circular saws for vehicle extrication, but these suffered from several drawbacks.
-Saws can create sparks, which could start a fire, create loud sounds, stress the victim(s), and often cut slowly.
+Saws can create sparks that could start a fire, create loud sounds, stress the victim(s), and often cut slowly.
 Alternatively, rescuers could try to pry open the vehicle doors with a crowbar or Halligan bar, but this could compromise the stability of the vehicle, or injure the victims further.

 In comparison, hydraulic spreader-cutters are quieter, faster, stronger, and more versatile: they can cut, open, and even lift a vehicle.
 Hurst Performance began to export parts to a European company, Zumro ResQtec, to avoid import duty.
 Zumro ResQtec was interested in developing these tools for use in auto racing, with ResQtec targeting the European market and Hurst targeting the American market.
 The hydraulic spreader was originally developed in 1972 by Tim Smith and Mike Brick, who later developed a cutter and a hydraulic ram.
 When an occupant is trapped the tool is used to pry or cut the car to remove the occupant.
 It takes about two minutes to take the roof off a car.
 Mike Brick coined the phrase "Jaws of Life" after he observed people saying that their new device "snatched people from the jaws of death", then used as a registered brand name for Hurst products.
 The name "jaws of life" is, however, used colloquially to describe other hydraulic rescue tools.

 Brick later developed a single rescue tool that combines the functions (push, pull, cut and spread) of previous rescue tools, and patented it; the design is currently implemented as the Phoenix Rescue tool.

 Tool types

 Cutters

 The cutter is a pair of hydraulically powered shears that is designed to cut through metal.
-Sometimes specified as to their capacity to cut a solid circular steel bar, these are most commonly used to cut through a vehicle's structure in an extraction operation.
+Cutters are most commonly used to cut through a vehicle's structure in an extraction operation.
+They are sometimes specified as to their capacity to cut a solid circular steel bar.
 Cutter blades are replaceable, and blade development progresses as vehicle technology progresses in order to be able to cope with the new car protection technology.